 The SBI (Standaard Bedrijfsindeling) classification system in the Netherlands is a standardized system managed by Statistics Netherlands (CBS) to categorize the economic activities of businesses and organizations.
 It is based on the NACE classification used across the European Union but with adaptations for the Dutch economic context.
 The SBI is a hierarchical five-level system ranging from broad sectors at the highest level (one-digit codes) to more specific activities at the lowest level (5-digit codes).
 Upon registration, every business in the Netherlands is assigned one or more SBI codes.

-First level: 21 broad categories represented by capital letters from A to U. These are major sectors of the economy.
+Sections: 21 sections represented by capital letters from A to U. This is the broadest level in SBI 2008.

-The table below breaks down each of the 21 sections in SBI.
-At the fourth (four-digit) classification level, the "manufacturing" and "wholesale and retail trade" sectors (C and G) have the highest number of industries (234 and 92, respectively).
-However, at the five-digit level, the "wholesale and retail trade" and "culture, sports and recreation" sectors are two of the most diverse in SBI with 180 and 47 activities respectively.
-For example, the four-digit industry 46.73 covering "wholesale of wood, sanitary equipment and other construction materials" is further split into nine five-digit industries ranging from "wholesale of wood and board" (46.73.1) to "non-specialized wholesale of construction materials" (46.73.9).
-As for the diversity of the "culture, sports and recreation" sector, we see, for example, the four-digit industry 93.12 in SBI covering "outdoor sports" broken down into nine five-digit activities ranging from football (93.12.1) to "other outdoor sports" (93.12.9).
+The table below breaks down each of the 21 sections in SBI 2008.
+At the fourth (four-digit) classification level, the "Manufacturing" and "Wholesale and retail trade" sectors (C and G) have the highest number of industries (234 and 92, respectively).
+However, at the five-digit level, the "Wholesale and retail trade" and "Culture, sports and recreation" sectors are two of the most diverse in SBI 2008 with 180 and 47 activities respectively.
+For example, the four-digit industry 46.73 in SBI 2008 covering "Wholesale of wood, sanitary equipment and other construction materials" is further split into nine five-digit industries ranging from "Wholesale of wood and board" (46.73.1) to "Non-specialized wholesale of construction materials" (46.73.9).
+As for the diversity of the "Culture, sports and recreation" sector, the four-digit industry 93.12 in SBI 2008 Covering "outdoor sports" is broken down into nine five-digit activities ranging from football (93.12.1) to "other outdoor sports" (93.12.9).

 A | Agriculture, forestry and fishing | 3 | 12 | 29 | 35 |